Adiss Harmandian: Career

-Harmandian has released 29 albums and around 400 songs and has received numerous awards, both abroad and in Armenia.
-During the Lebanese Civil War, Harmandian emigrated to the United States and resided in Los Angeles, CA.
+Harmandian has released 40 albums and around 400 songs and has received numerous awards, both abroad and in Armenia.
+During the Lebanese Civil War, Harmandian emigrated to the United States and resided in Los Angeles, CA. He became one of the most influential figures in Armenian music and the pioneer the estradayin musical genre.

+His efforts countered foreign influences during these challenging times and strengthened Armenian identity within the diaspora.
+His musical legacy has had a lasting impact, influencing generations of Armenian artists.

+Throughout his career, Harmandian received numerous awards and accolades in recognition of his significant contributions to Armenian culture.
+In 2005, he was awarded the prestigious St. Mesrob Mashdots Medal by the Armenian Catholicosate of Cilicia.
+That same year, he also received a Lifetime Achievement Award from the Armenian Music Awards, honoring his lifelong dedication to promoting Armenian music and heritage.

 Death

 He died on 1 September 2019 at the age of 74 in UCLA Medical Center, Santa Monica, after a long 15-year fight with cancer.